Humoud/Analyziz/README.md

 If you answer yes to one or more of the below then this tool is suitable for you:

 - Hate defanging/refanging 🦷 urls and domains by hand? ✅
-    - Does looking up the domain on Urlscan, DomainTools, Google sounds good? ✅
+    - Does looking up the domain on Urlscan, DomainTools, Google sound good? ✅
-- Want to calculate hashes of samples then look them up on VT *without submitting the sample there*? ✅
+- Calculate hashes of samples then look them up on VT *without submitting the sample there*? ✅
 - How about getting everything you are working on in plain text? ✅
 - Does achieving the above via a web browser sound convenient? ✅